Yep, yes I did! Let’s dive into it….

 Looking big picture at the universe, our human existence, our reason for being here on this planet: is there even a purpose toward being productive?

 Personally, I have come to realize that there is no purpose to productivity.
 This doesn’t mean that I think we shouldn’t take daily action steps towards reaching our goals or improving our lives….not at all!
 Self-improvement is my jam!
 And I’m also not encouraging laziness.

 This just means we don’t have to put any pressure on ourselves to be productive….ever.

 Because in reality there is no purpose to productivity.
 Money is money.
 It will come and it will go.
+Just as the season change, money will ebb and it will flow.
 It can leave your life just as quickly as you’ve earned it, and it can appear just as quickly as you’ve wished for it.

 Those present-moment feelings and experiences, those we spend alone and those we share with others, is all that matters at the end of the day.

 I’ve been frustrated by my lack of productivity lately because I’m a maker through and through.
 I grew up an only child.
 And when I wasn’t playing with the neighborhood kids or throwing “dance parties” in my garage, I was writing stories on sidewalk corners, putting on plays in the alley and making things with whatever I could find.
 I’m naturally always desiring to create things.
 It is my hobby, it is my passion, it is a way I create joy for myself.
 And I’ve been feeling particularly burdensome on my own spirit for not wanting to create more, contribute more, share more, and do more this past week….despite feeling so motivated to do so.

 I have to remind my own self to look at the big picture of my existence and the reason for my being here.
 Maybe these ideas will also help lift the weight off your shoulders as it did my own tonight. 🙂